 I have tired of killing trees and have gone paperless in every aspect of my life, including this course.
-The syllabus you receive the first day of class is the last piece of paper, other than for testing, your will get from me this semester.
+The paper used for testing is the only time you will see paper in this course.
 I will expect you to access the web routinely where you will find my web page, which though kind of drab, is incredibly useful.
-For example it contains videos of my lectures, detailed notes from the lectures, all quizzes and exams with answer keys, various worksheets and supplements to assist you in learning the material and my random musings, which are posted weekly and detail important course updates.
+For example it contains detailed notes from the lectures, all quizzes and exams with answer keys, various worksheets and supplements to assist you in learning the material and my random musings, which are posted weekly and detail important course updates.
 It makes you wonder why you should bother coming to class.

-The URL for Laude's 301 and 302 web pages is: http://courses.cm.utexas.edu/dlaude/
+The URL for Laude's 301 and 302 web pages is: